-On the internet, Danbo (not to be confused with the Danish cheese) is much more than just corrugated cardboard, but rather a lovable Japanese cardboard robot for which many a site are dedicated to.
+On the internet, Danbo (not to be confused with Danish cheese) is more than just corrugated cardboard, but a lovable Japanese cardboard robot to which many sites are dedicated.
 But where did it all start, and how did it become such a popular internet icon?

 Danbo (ダンボー): a short word for “danboru.”
 Translated from Japanese, danboru means corrugated cardboard.

-You can read the chapter of Yotsuba&! online here.
+You can read the chapter of Yotsuba&! online.
 (Be sure to remember to read from right to left, the Japanese norm)

 Note: The original English translation used the name Cardbo, which was later republished by Yen Press to use Danbo instead, as the editor at the time said it was “cuter”.

-At the time, Danbo was relatively unknown, recognisable only to those who had been following the comics.
-As with many other Japanese manga, characters are often reproduced as toys and models.
-In late 2007, Japanese toy manufacturer Kaiyodo released their first Danbo figures as part of the Revoltech line of products to feature movable limbs, some of which included interchangeable Muira/Danbo heads.
+At the time, Danbo the cardboard robot was relatively unknown, recognisable only to those who had been following the comics.
+As with other Japanese mangas, characters are often reproduced as toys and models.
+In late 2007, Japanese toy manufacturer Kaiyodo released their first figures as part of the Revoltech line of products to feature movable limbs, some of which included interchangeable Muira/Danbo heads.
 In later years, the figures were manufactured in many several variants (and sizes) using different ‘boxes’, including the popular amazon.co.jp, Pepsi, and 7-Eleven.

-Danbo is the alleged, unofficial mascot for Japanese Amazon, after it was recommissioned by the site.
-The figure still remains a popular subject for many photographers, and still achieves strong sales internationally via Amazon and eBay.
-Its simplicity, easy to create poses and innocent/sad looking facial expression is what made Danbo such a popular subject for photos across the internet.
+Danbo is the alleged unofficial mascot for Japanese Amazon after the site recommissioned it.
+The figure still remains a popular subject for many photographers and still achieves strong sales internationally via Amazon and eBay.
+Its simplicity, easy-to-create poses and innocent/sad-looking facial expression are what made Danbo the cardboard robot such a popular subject for photos across the internet.